 Investment Banking

-Selby Jennings is a Leading Talent Partner in Investment Banking
+Selby Jennings: Specialist Talent Partner in Investment Banking Recruitment

 Here at Selby Jennings we take pride in what we do, streamlining processes and upskilling workforces across three continents, North America, Europe, and APAC, advising Investment Banking leaders with expert insights.
 From benchmarking compensation and benefits packages, to how to implement flexible working models, we assist financial services firms with the recruitment they need, as well as Investment Banking professionals throughout their career moves.